MakeSchool-Tutorials/web-7-react-redux-tetris-app/P11-Organizing-Code/content.md

 The game needs to generate random numbers.
 The `Math.random()` works but we will need to get integers in a range.
 It will be good define a function that is easier to work with.

+Add the function below to 'src/utils/index.js'.

 ```JavaScript
 export const random = (min, max) => {